National Safe Tractor and Machinery Operation Program (NSTMOP) Instructor Training

 - Anyone wishing to becoming a certified NSTMOP instructor

-- Hazardous Occupation Orders in Agriculture
+- understand agricultural Hazardous Occupation Orders

-- Minimum Core Content areas
+- identify Minimum Core Content areas

-- Instructional and testing processes
+- understand instructional and testing processes

-- Responsibilities and testing procedures for instructors
+- recognize responsibilities and testing procedures for instructors

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.